RaMitry/bookmarks_rest/readme.md

 ```

 **GET /bookmark/{url}** - Get the bookmark with comment via its url.
-!N.B> You should cut off "http://" or "https://"PART OF url.
+!N.B> You should cut off "http://" or "https://" part of url.

 Response:
 ```code